-With the exception of mortgage insurance, CRT exposures, and the guarantees we receive from affiliates of certain derivative counterparties, Fannie Mae does not have any other exposures whose credit risk is mitigated by eligible guarantees or credit derivatives obtained from external third parties.
+With the exception of mortgage insurance, CRT exposures, the guarantees we receive from affiliates of certain derivative counterparties, and multifamily lender front-end risk-sharing arrangements, Fannie Mae does not have any other exposures whose credit risk is mitigated by eligible guarantees or credit derivatives obtained from external third parties.
 Fannie Mae's exposure to institutional counterparty credit risk is discussed in "Section 5, Counterparty Credit Risk" of this report.